 Their children serve you, and they welcome you into their family hoping that you will stay awhile over coffee, all while doting over your children with massive smiles and questions.

-Kadek, our housekeeper has also made her way into our hearts.
+Kadek, our housekeeper at our latest house swap, has also made her way into our hearts.
 We try as much as we can to lighten her load, but she still sneaks in to do our laundry and make our beds.

 Even our driver, Made (Kadek’s cousin) is just a wealth of information.
 Our hours in the car together are so much fun, I just wish I had a notebook to write down everything he says.

 He takes great care in explaining the rituals and traditions of the Balinese people.
 I eat this stuff up, it’s heaven for me.